SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 Some of the important Subcodes:
 * REPLAY_STARTED - a replay has been administratively started from the message broker; the consumer flow is being disconnected.
 * REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before when the replay log was created, which is not allowed - see above section, "Initiating replay"
-* REPLAY_FAILED - indicates a failed replay attempt
+* REPLAY_FAILED - indicates that an unexpected error has happened during replay

 For the definition of additional replay-related Subcodes refer to the `JCSMPErrorResponseSubcodeEx` class in the [Java API Reference]({{ site.docs-api-errorresponse-subcode-ex }}).